tarunbeerelli/RLEF-code/README.md

 RLEF-Code is a from-scratch multi-turn **GRPO** pipeline that teaches Qwen2.5-Coder-7B-Instruct to iterate against real execution feedback: write code, run it against held-out tests, read the failure, revise.
-It runs on the APPS dataset across all three difficulty tiers, and it exists to answer a mechanistic question, not to chase a
+It runs on the APPS dataset across all three difficulty tiers, and it exists to answer a mechanistic question, rather than chase a
 leaderboard: **when a model learns to repair its own errors, which part of it does the learning?**